danielpozsar/grogupy/docs/source/quickstart/index.rst

     .. grid-item-card:: Using source code
         :columns: 12 12 12 12

-        Or if you want to use the latest development version, first go to an empty directory and clone the git repository.
+        If you want to use the latest development version, first go to an empty directory and clone the git repository.
 Then you can build the wheel and install with pip.